tobiasgerstenberg/homepage/Readme.md

 - `static`: contains all the files (papers, images, datasets, ...) in several subfolders

+## How to clone

+The hugo setup uses a submodule to differentiate the public facing website from the private developer's side.
+To clone the repo and appropriately sync the supermodule with the submodule, do the following:

+- Clone the homepage repo [here](https://github.com/tobiasgerstenberg/homepage).
+- Delete the "public" folder.
+- Clone the [submodule](https://github.com/tobiasgerstenberg/tobiasgerstenberg.github.io) into the homepage folder.
+- Rename the submodule to public.

 ## Update the hompage

 If you have any trouble getting things to work, feel free to post an issue on the github repo.